Race Rules (2019)

 - Each canoe must stay in its proper lane within the lane delineators throughout the race.
 Teams are to attempt to avoid collisions.
 The team members are responsible for their own steering.
 If a team impedes or interferes with any of its opponents or gains any advantage thereby, it will be disqualified.

 - Each team member except the member at the stern (rear) must have ONE LEG IN THE CANOE by the time the team member at the stern (rear) of the canoe passes the 6 metre marker and at all times thereafter during the course of the race.
 If a team member falls, the team is required to resume the heat so as to minimize further time penalty.
 If a team, in the opinion of the Head Referee, has gained an advantage as a result of a team member not having one leg in the canoe during the race, that team will be disqualified.

 PROPER FINISH OR DEAD HEATS.

-- Each canoe must finish in its assigned lane, within the defined boundaries of the course, with the team fully intact and in physical contact with the canoe.
+- Each canoe must finish in its assigned lane, within the defined boundaries of the course, with all 5 team members fully intact and in physical contact with the canoe.
+The member at the stern (rear) of the canoe must cross the finish line with both hands on the canoe.
+A team will be disqualified if the member at the stern pushes and releases their hands from the canoe at the finish line.

-- The time of the canoe’s finish will be taken at the instant that the nose of the canoe reaches the finish line.
+- The time of the canoe’s finish will be taken at the instant the nose of the canoe reaches the finish line.

 - In the event of a dead heat, where two or more canoes finish at the same time, the officials will instruct those teams to race again in order to determine the team that will advance to the next heat.